cpputest/cpputest.github.io/mocking_manual.markdown

 *Warning 2:*

-* When an char, int, etc. array is passed to withOutputParameter, you must use the generic withOutputParameterReturning and provide the actual size of the array or only one element will be copied.
+* When a char, int, etc. array is passed to withOutputParameter, you must use the generic withOutputParameterReturning and provide the actual size of the array or only one element will be copied.

 <a id="return_values"> </a>